Pryce22/GreenProof/README.md

 3. **Token transfer issues**
    - Ensure MetaMask is connected to the correct network
    - Verify the sender has sufficient token balance

-## 🤝 Contributing

-We welcome contributions to GreenProof!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a pull request

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 📄 License